BryceRussell/astro-bryceguy/packages/dropdown/README.md

 **Default**: `menu`

-Defines the tag for the dropdown's content element (the element being hidden)
+Defines the dropdown content element's tag (the element being hidden).
+Default assumes a menu element for navigations/selection list, if using for different purpose redefine as a 'section' or 'div' for HTML semantics

 #### `id`

 **Type**: `string`

-Set the id of the dropdown, used to create id for toggle and content elements
+Set the id of the dropdown, used to create id for toggle and content elements. , use `id` prop to retrieve value set using the `value` prop or an clicking an option created using the `options` prop

+`document.getElementByID('id').value`

 #### `text`